dnabeast/BladeImageCrop/README.md

 Note that the different DPI versions are set in the srcset tag.
 A very low-res png image is created and converted into base64 then placed inline into the style tag.
 It also works out the height of the resized image.
 This combination means that the loading image appears onscreen without needing to make a html call and avoids a redraw problem.
 [Why this is important]( https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/ )

+This image processing is done asynchronously so the first load will show the uncompressed image allowing time for the various versions to be processed without slowing the page load.
+If the original image continues to load on subsequent page loads double check your queue settings.

 #### Resizing and cropping the image